yanghuafang/map-pose-former/README.md

 A 4.8× reduction on translation, 35% better than the model it replaced.
 On nuScenes, on a geographically disjoint split, 1.591 m to 1.049 m.

+Those are single frames, each given a prior drawn up to 4.5 m off.
+Fed back through a Kalman filter instead, the same model holds **0.087 m** over the same split with no scene diverging — 5.8× along track, where the evidence is thinnest and one frame has least to say.

 Then made small and fast, which is what the project is for:

 | | params | trans | p50 latency |